Camden County College

 • Return Home

-Camden County College does not discriminate in admissions or access to, or treatment or employment on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
+Camden County College does not discriminate in admissions or access to, or treatment or employment on the basis of race, creed, color, national origin, ancestry, nationality, age, sex, sexual orientation, marital status or domestic partnership or civil union status, gender identity or expression, or persons with a mental or physical disability, or any other legally protected characteristic, in its programs and activities.
 The following persons have been designated to handle inquiries/complaints regarding non-discrimination policies:

 • Title IX Coordinator: Executive Dean, Student Affairs, 856-227-7200, ext.
 4371, Taft Hall, Room 233, Blackwood Campus